The Student Empowerment Fund provides capital for lower-rate private loans to make education

 About the Student Empowerment Fund

 The SEF program was created to educate and empower Illinois collegians and graduates to make confident decisions about student loans and debt.
-SEF loans are here to support residents seeking to attend college who have exhausted all federal financial aid by providing loans at lower rates than other private competitors.
+SEF loans are here to support residents seeking to attend college who have exhausted all federal financial aid by providing private loans at lower rates than other private competitors.

 Why Was SEF Created?